I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 "Night of the Living Steel" starts off with some soothing guitar noodling but don't get too relaxed, because when the song truly kicks in you're in for a fast-n-furious, four on the floor thrash fest that is one of the album's highlights, followed up by the melodic but forceful "Metalive" and the bad-ass "Weaponizer."

-Rather than place all of the songs from the Conquer EP at the end of the album as bonus tracks, they're spread throughout the running order.
-The classy "Conquer" is my favorite of them, perched at the disc's halfway point, with the crunchy "Bloodbath" and the speedy instrumental "Steelwheeler" bringing up the rear.
+The classy "Conquer" is my favorite reworked track from the Conquer EP, which is perched at the disc's halfway point, with the crunchy "Bloodbath" and the speedy instrumental "Steelwheeler" bringing up the rear.

 All in all, the twelve tracks on Metal Strikes Back: The Definitive Edition are solidly performed and packed with the classic Eighties metal feel that old school headbangers (like me) crave.
 Even if you already own the original pressing CDs of Metal Strikes Back and/or Conquer, these power metal jewels have been polished up impressively enough to make this Definitive Edition worth the re-buy.